physicien/Weaselytics/README.md

 ## TO TO

-- Refactor the main code.
+- Refactor the main code into a package.

+- Add smoothing function before the baseline correction.